 Image via Instagram

-Last year, a court in Egypt sentenced pop singer Shyma to two years in prison for “inciting debauchery” in a music video in which the popstar allegedly eats a banana in a “sensual” way.
-Similarly, in September, Mashrou' Leila, a Lebanese band with an openly gay frontman, played a concert in Cairo where a number of attendees waved rainbow flags, consequently fuelling an LGBTQ-crackdown and a wave of arrests affecting up to 57 people.
+Last year, a court in Egypt sentenced pop singer Shyma to two years in prison for “inciting debauchery” in a music video in which the pop star allegedly eats a banana in a “sensual” way.
+Similarly, in September, Mashrou' Leila, a Lebanese band with an openly gay frontman, played a concert in Cairo where a number of attendees waved rainbow flags, consequently fueling an LGBTQ-crackdown and a wave of arrests affecting up to 57 people.

-28-year-old Haiifa Magic, a Beirut-based popstar who rose to fame for her imitation of Wehbe’s provocative looks -- isn’t only controversial because of her appearance.
-As a transgender woman Magic is getting a lot of attention -- including recently being interviewed on the most popular television channel in the Middle East -- and so is also receiving a lot of backlash from many in the Arab world.
+28-year-old Haiifa Magic, a Beirut-based pop star who rose to fame for her imitation of Wehbe’s provocative looks — isn’t only controversial because of her appearance.
+As a transgender woman Magic is getting a lot of attention, including recently being interviewed on the most popular television channel in the Middle East.
+She's receiving a lot of backlash from many in the Arab world.
 But Magic is also to inspiring many from younger generations.
-With her call for diversity she has over half a million followers on Instagram, mostly young girls from the who want to buy her products, and LGBTQ people who admire her courage.
+With her call for diversity she has over half a million followers on Instagram, mostly young girls who want to buy her products, and LGBTQ people who admire her courage.

 On a recent trip to Beirut, we spoke to Haiffa Magic about how she refuses to let societal standards silence her.

 Can you talk about the responses you’ve received from the Arab world?